mail4hafij/dotnet-clean-architecture-demo/README.md

 - **Dependency explosion** - Services inject other Services infinitely
 - **Mixed concerns** - Business logic + data access + infrastructure all mixed together
 - **Testing nightmare** - Need to mock 15+ dependencies per test
-- **Circular dependencies** - Hard to detect and debug when they occur

 ### The Factory Pattern Solution